New England under hurricane watch as threat from Henri grows

 Henri now

 Tropical Storm Henri is a fighter.
-It’s located roughly halfway between Miami and Bermuda and remains a 65 mph tropical storm, and has been holding its own quite well in the face of wind shear, or a disruptive change of wind speed and/or direction with height.
+It’s roughly halfway between Miami and Bermuda and remains a 65 mph tropical storm.
+It has been holding its own quite well in the face of wind shear, or a disruptive change of wind speed and/or direction with height.
 That’s been playing a game of tug of war with Henri, knocking its vertical structure off-kilter and displacing its heaviest convection, or shower and thunderstorm activity, south-southwest of the center.

-“Although the intensity of Henri has not changed much during the past couple of days, satellite images show an improving cloud pattern with well- established outflow in the eastern semicircle, which could indicate that Henri is poised to strengthen,” the Hurricane Center wrote.
+“Although the intensity of Henri has not changed much during the past couple of days, satellite images show an improving cloud pattern with well-established outflow in the eastern semicircle, which could indicate that Henri is poised to strengthen,” the Hurricane Center wrote.

 Shear is expected to relax by late Friday or early Saturday, allowing Henri to take advantage of the exceptionally warm waters of the Gulf Stream.
 That should give it a window of about 24 hours to intensify, perhaps markedly, as it careens northward.
 It may become a 90 mph hurricane by late Saturday or early Sunday while offshore well east of the Mid-Atlantic.